My Brother Charlie

 Rain Reign

 A highly recommended book by teachers and educators about a girl who is fixated with homonyms.
 It's the only way she can make sense of the world and keep her thoughts organized.
 Rose has a lot of other self-imposed rules and behaviors that govern her life.
-No one seems to understand Rose's autism and what makes her tick.
+No one seems to understand Rose's diagnosis and what makes her tick.
 Fortunately, her loyal dog is the one steadfast connection in her life.
 When the dog escapes during a thunder storm, Rose is forced to temporarily override her routines and leave her secure home to find him.

 Get a Grip, Vivy Cohen!

-Vivy Cohen has autism.
+Vivy Cohen has a disorder.
 But that is not her defining characteristic.
-She happens to a athletic, hard-working girl who dreams of being a baseball pitcher.
+She happens to an athletic, hard-working girl who dreams of being a baseball pitcher.
 After endless hours practicing in the park, she is finally ready to join a team.
 At the same time, Vivy begins a penpal relationship, with a professional pitcher, as part of an assignment in her social skills class.
 With the advice from her special penpal and her experiences as the only girl on a baseball team, Vivy proves that she can do anything.

 Chester and Gus